Iberian Wolf: Profile and Information

 A litter may contain up to 8 pups, although it is normally between 2 – 5 pups.
 In a pack, only the dominant female is allowed to reproduce.

-The newborns are born with their eyes closed and do not open them until 12 – 15 days later.
-The pups stay in the den for 8 – 10 weeks and are also fed by all the pack members until they are 45 days old.
+The newborns are born with closed eyes and do not open them until 12 – 15 days later.
+The pups stay in the den for 8 – 10 weeks and are fed by all the pack members until they are 45 days old.

 An Iberian wolf is believed to reach adulthood at 2 years old.
 The average lifespan of an Iberian wolf in the wild is 4 years, which is unfortunately short.
 However, in captivity, they are known to live up to 13 years.